Germany national football team records and statistics: Penalties

-Significant penalties include the converted penalty by Herbert Burdenski in Germany's first match after World War II, as well as the penalty converted in the 1990 FIFA World Cup Final, which was taken by Andreas Brehme instead of originally-intended kicker Lothar Matthäus.
+Significant penalties include the converted penalty by Herbert Burdenski in Germany's first match after World War II, as well as the penalty converted in the 1990 FIFA World Cup final, which was taken by Andreas Brehme instead of originally-intended kicker Lothar Matthäus.
 This made Germany the first team to be given a penalty in two World Cup finals, after becoming the first team to concede a penalty in a FIFA World Cup final in 1974.
 Germany's 1990 World Cup quarter-final victory also saw the converted penalty being the only goal of the match.

-In total, Germany converted 51 penalties in friendly matches, 18 in European Championship qualifiers, 11 in World Cup qualifiers and 10 in World Cup matches.
+In total, Germany converted 51 penalties in friendly matches, 18 in European Championship qualifiers, 12 in World Cup qualifiers, 10 in World Cup matches and 4 in Nations League matches.

-Eleven opposition goalkeepers faced a German penalty twice.
+Twelve opposition goalkeepers faced a German penalty twice.
 Of these penalties, Germany only failed to score either against Alan Fettis of Northern Ireland.
 John Bonello (Malta) and Borislav Mihaylov (Bulgaria) were each able to save one of the two penalties.

-Germany have been given the most penalties by Italian and Swiss referees (eleven each), with the Swiss referees officiating just over half as many matches as the Italians (55 vs. 109).
+Germany have been given the most penalties by Italian and Swiss referees (eleven each), with the Swiss referees officiating just over half as many matches as the Italians (55 vs 109).
 Additionally, two of the three German referees who led a match of the German team gave a penalty for Germany.
 In both cases, the penalties were not decisive to the match as both ended 5–1: once in favour of the England amateur team and once for the German team against Croatia.
 Italian Nicola Rizzoli is the only referee to have awarded three penalties for the German team, including two in the same match; he also gave one penalty against the side.
 Nine other referees have given Germany two penalties.

 Penalty shoot-outs

 Germany have been involved in eight penalty shoot-outs, six of which were won and two lost.
-Germany and Argentina are the only sides that have won four shoot-outs at World Cups, but Germany is the only team ever to participate in this many World Cup shoot-outs with a 100 percent win rate.
-Consequently, Argentina's only defeat in a penalty shoot-out at a World Cup was against Germany.
+Germany is the only team ever to participate in at least four World Cup shoot-outs with a 100 percent win rate.
+Consequently, of Argentina's record seven World Cup shoot-outs, their sole defeat was against Germany in 2006.
 The most successful penalty takers in shoot-outs for Germany are Andreas Brehme, Pierre Littbarski, Lothar Matthäus and Olaf Thon, with two penalties converted each.
 Harald Schumacher is the most successful goalkeeper in shoot-outs, with four penalties saved.
 Sepp Maier (1976) and Eike Immel (1988) are the only goalkeepers who could not save a single penalty in a shoot-out.
 On four occasions, all German takers were successful in a shoot-out, and in three of these cases only four German kickers were required before the match was won.
 Even in Germany's two lost shoot-outs, the fifth kicker was not required to take a penalty.
 In two cases (1982 and 1996), an additional sixth German taker secured a shoot-out victory, while in 2016 this was achieved by the ninth kicker.